Why urban transport networks are a twentieth century solution to productivity, and why communications networks will supplant them.

 Why people need to travel in peak time

-Journeys to work during rush hour fulfil a social function; transport is the way society connects the workforce in order to facilitate productive labour.
+Journeys to work during rush hour fulfill a social function; transport is the way society connects the workforce in order to facilitate productive labour.
 As urban conurbations grow in size, so do their working populations and the number of people needing to pass through the nodes (the bottlenecks) of the transport network at peak times.
 So we see congestion on the roads and railways, and we see increased journey durations.
 As a result, the journeys themselves become stressful, and people arrive in an unproductive state.

 Urban transport networks were more or less effective, in the twentieth century, as a means of gathering the workforce on a daily basis.
 But the economic viability of transport is waning.
 A somewhat extreme example of this is London, a city where the utility value of the car is negligible for many day-to-day journeys.
 The immediate context for this is massive urban congestion.
 In London, you can’t get anywhere fast by car, due to the volume of motor traffic.